ripienaar/puppet-catalog-diff/README.md

 # Usage
-Before starting you need to copy or mount the contents of your current master's yamldir on the diff node,new master and old master.If you have multiple masters then combine the yamldirs of all nodes to give the fullest picture of all catalogs
+Before starting you need to copy or mount the contents of your current master's yamldir on the diff node, new master and old master.If you have multiple masters then combine the yamldirs of all nodes to give the fullest picture of all catalogs